WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/The-Eye-of-Harmony-Power.md

 ## Alright enough of this.
 How do I open the Eye?

 Alright, pushy.
-The Eye of Harmony's container has to be initialised by installing and activating four Arton Pillars in the Artron Pillar slots which can be found around the Chamber.
+The Eye of Harmony's container has to be initialised by **crafting four Arton Pillars** via the Astral Manipulator on top of the Artron Pillar slots which can be found around the Chamber.

-See Astral Manipulator crafting recipes for how to do this!

 ![where_the_pillars_are.png](where_the_pillars_are.png)